-“But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.”
-(Acts 1:8).
+“But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth” (Acts 1:8).

-God designed man for productivity and power in helping his fellow man.
+God designed man for productivity and power in witnessing to his fellow man.
 This was Jesus’ mission and the Father endorsed His ministry with spiritual strength for doing it.
-Acts 10:38 teaches, “How God anointed Jesus of Nazareth with the Holy Ghost and with power: who went about doing good, and healing all that were oppressed of the devil; for God was with him.”
+Acts 10:38 stated that, “God anointed Jesus of Nazareth with the Holy Ghost and with power: who went about doing good, and healing all that were oppressed of the devil; for God was with him.”

 As God sent Jesus, so He sends the believers (John 20:21).
 Before Jesus finished His mission on earth, He promised His disciples the gift of His Holy Spirit.
-With the help of the Holy Spirit, Christ’s disciples would be empowered to witness in a mighty way.
+With the help of the comforter, His disciples would be able to witness in a mighty way and evangelize the world.

 The promise for supernatural strength is directly connected with active ministry.
 “And when he had called unto him his twelve disciples, he gave them power against unclean spirits, to cast them out, and to heal all manner of sickness and all manner of disease. … And as ye go, preach, saying, the kingdom of heaven is at hand.
 Heal the sick, cleanse the lepers, raise the dead, cast out devils: freely ye have received, freely give” (Matthew 10:1, 7, 8).

 And in Matthew 28:18, 19, we read about Christ’s Great Commission to His disciples, “And Jesus came and spake unto them, saying, all power is given unto me in heaven and in earth.
 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost.”